gvanboven/SemanticRoleLabelling/README.md

 |C-ARGM-LOC     | 0.000     |0.000     |0.000 |
 |ARGA           | 0.000     |0.000     |0.000 |

-* We also train a model with only further features fed in and the macro f-score and ARG0 f-score is lower than the only predicate info fed in model, which means that there are some noisy features in further features and if we want to improve the performance, we need to select certain features from further features set to combine with the predicate info features.
+* We also train a model with only further features fed in.
+Here we note that the the macro f-score (-0.65) and `ARG0` f-score is lower (-0.069) than for the only predicate info model.
+This might indicate that the information about the predicates is useful for the model to make predictions.
+However, as we use a nearly completly different list of features here, we cannot be certain that it is the lack of predicate information that causes the drop in performance.
+Again it is important to note that the difference in performance is not so big, and the performances of the models remain in the same range.
+Finally, we will try to elect certain features from further features set to combine with the predicate info features, to see if this can reach a better model.

-Selected certain features:
+##### Selected certain features:
+In this experiment we include the following features:
 |features                 |data origin|
 |-------------------------|---------|
 |token                    | original|